 - Videothoracoscopy for spontaneous pneumothorax, which is often associated with a partial pleurectomy to minimize the risk of recurrence.

-- The treatment of advanced stage lung cancer (N2) after induction of chemotherapy and radiotherapy (is among the top ten Italian specialist centers).
+- The treatment of advanced stage lung cancer (N2) after induction of chemotherapy and radiotherapy (Humanitas is among the top ten Italian specialized centers).

 - The treatment of lung cancer (T4) extended to the large vessels, the trachea, the chest wall and spine, with modern reconstruction techniques.
-The Operating Unit is first on a national level and among the first on an international level for spinal tumor surgical treatment.
+The Operating Unit is first at the national level and among the first at the international level for spinal tumor surgical treatment.

 - Thoracic endoscopy with the use of a rigid endoscope for unblocking obstructed airway of the bronchial tubes or trachea; Bronchoscopy for the removal of foreign bodies from the airway.